Melania Trump And Donald Trump Marriage Secret Revealed By High School Friend

 Although Melania remains to be a political enigma for some, the fact remains that she is not only beautiful on the outside, but also on the inside.
 Tomšič claims about the values held by the first lady sheds light on why such a powerful man like Donald Trump was held captive by her grace for so long.

 Moreover, Melania Trump has also proven time and time again that her family comes first, further proving the statements shared by Tomšič.
-Looking back, one might recall that Melania Trump has always placed her son Barron Trump above all else, even if it means staying behind in Trump Tower and being the hot topic for many controversial concerns that followed that decision.
+Looking back, it can be recalled that Melania Trump has always placed her son Barron Trump above all else, even if it means staying behind in Trump Tower and being the hot topic for many controversial concerns that followed that decision.

-[Featured Image by Mark Wilson/Getty Images]
+[Featured Image By Mark Wilson/Getty Images]